CogentRedTester/mpv-file-browser/custom-keybinds.md

 ### `evaluate-expressions ...`

 Evaluates embedded Lua expressions in the following command.
+Expressions have the same behaviour as the [`conditional-command`](#conditional-command-condition) script-message.
 Expressions must be surrounded by `!{}` characters.
+Additional `!` characters can be placed at the start of the expression to escape the evaluation.

 For example the following keybind will print 3 to the console: